Andreev bound state spectroscopy of a quantum-dot-based Aharonov-Bohm interferometer with superconducting terminals: NRG solution

 \subsection{Subgap spectra as $\bf \tilde{t} \rightarrow 0$}

-As shown previously, subgap spectra of the AB interferometer are significantly richer than those of the ordinary two-terminal SC-AIM.
+Having established the role of the interferometric phase $\varphi_t$ in Sec.~\ref{subsec:abses}, we now investigate further how the doublet chimney emanates from its core into the parametric space of the interferometric set-up.
 The strong renormalization effects on the bare DQD system suggest potential interplay of various model parameters.
 To identify these, let us discuss the evolution of subgap spectra as $\tilde{t}$ decreases.

 To this end we selected the same $U$, $\Gamma_1$, $\Gamma_2$, $\varphi$ as in the previous section and varied $\tilde{t}$ values, see Fig.~\ref{fig:abses_t_dep}.
 Most notably, the triplet states are largely suppressed already at $\tilde{t}\leq 0.4$ and almost merge with the gap edge.
 More pronounced $\varphi_t$-dependence is visible only specifically at $\tilde{t}= 0.4$ and $\varphi=\pi$, as shown in Fig.~\ref{fig:abses_t_dep}(a3).